Understand and Overcome Emotional Dependency

 Erosion of trust → The relationship becomes centered on preventing loss rather than enjoying presence, making authentic connection harder to sustain.

-Impaired self-trust → The more time and energy you invest in maintaining closeness, the more you teach your nervous system that relationships are fragile, that distance is dangerous, and that your well-being depends on the relationship surviving.
+Impaired self-trust → The more time and energy you invest in maintaining closeness, the more you teach your nervous system that relationships are fragile, that distance is dangerous, and that your well-being depends mostly on the relationship surviving.

 Narrower, more fragile life → The energy spent monitoring the relationship is not available to build the friendships, passions, skills, autonomy, and sense of purpose that would make love feel less like survival and more like one meaningful part of a rich life.